Skip To Main Content

 Read More about Chorus Exploration 5–6

-Vocal Ensemble Concentration 7–8
+Vocal Ensemble Elective 7–8

-In this concentration, students will be active music makers exploring the power and joy of song in an ensemble setting.
+In this Elective course, students will be active music makers exploring the power and joy of song in an ensemble setting.
 Students will work on the physical and artistic aspects of singing: breath control, vocal tuning, tone, projection, agility and interpretation, while singing in parts and learning music in a variety of genres for at least two concerts during the year, with optional solo opportunities.

-Read More about Vocal Ensemble Concentration 7–8
+Read More about Vocal Ensemble Elective 7–8

 Theatre Exploration 5–6